hmajid2301/blog/content/slides/go-labs-htmx-go-web-app/_index.md

 +++
-title = "How I built a Web App with Go & HTMX" outputs = ["Reveal"]
+title = "What I learnt building a web app with Go and HTMX" outputs = ["Reveal"]
 [logo]
 src = "images/logo.png"